 Create Phone-Free Zones in Your Day

 Your phone doesn’t need to follow you everywhere.
-Designate specific times and places where screens don’t exist.
+Designate specific times and places where screens don’t belong.

-The first hour after waking up sets your mental tone for the entire day.
-Instead of scrolling through notifications, try reading, stretching, or eating breakfast without digital distractions.
-You’ll notice how much calmer your mind feels.
+The first hour after waking sets your mental tone for the day.
+Instead of scrolling through notifications, try reading, stretching, or eating breakfast without any screen.
+Most people notice a real difference in how calm their mind feels going into the morning.

 Make your bedroom a phone-free zone.
-Charge your device in another room.
-Buy an old-fashioned alarm clock if you need one.
-The blue light from screens suppresses melatonin production, making quality sleep harder to achieve.
-When you remove phones from your sleeping space, your rest improves dramatically.
+Charge your device in another room and buy a basic alarm clock if you need one.
+Blue light from screens suppresses melatonin production, making quality sleep harder to reach.
+Removing your phone from your sleeping space tends to improve rest noticeably.
+You can find more ideas in these simple ways to improve sleep quality tonight.

 Replace Digital Habits With Real Activities